Guide for Vaccine Screening and Consent Form: Pharmacy Use Only

 • Check SIM, CIG and monograph for approved ages for each vaccine.
 Note that for some vaccines, approved age may vary among different brands of the same antigen.

-• E.g. hepatitis A vaccine:
+• E.g. hepatitis A virus vaccine:

 REFERENCES